tenzir/bench/README.md

 1. Create `benchmark/benchmarks/<category>/<id>.tql` with the required
    frontmatter and pipeline.
 2. Run `bench run path/to/<id>.tql` to generate measurement reports.
-3. Validate results with `bench eval --base … --runs …`.
+3. Validate results with `bench eval`.

 Runners wrap the Tenzir invocation to collect metrics (e.g., `/usr/bin/time` for wall clock/CPU/RSS, `perf` for hardware counters, `cachegrind` for cache